LienNguyen2912/Java-sample-project-with-explaination-for-beginner/ATM/README.md

 ## Sequence diagram
 Below is the sequence diagram when the application starts</br>
 ![b](https://user-images.githubusercontent.com/73010204/148015233-86e9ad92-b032-41b0-8f3d-1da23db7e8db.PNG)</br>
-Next is the sequence diagram when the user logins, or selects 2.
-Because the diagrams of other selections are similar so no need to draw all.</br>
+Next is the sequence diagram when the user logins, and selects 1, 2.
+Because the diagrams of other selections are similar so no need to draw all, I think :D.</br>
 ![d](https://user-images.githubusercontent.com/73010204/148021240-6852dc75-241c-4d60-8183-95caf61bc92d.PNG)

 ## Completed source code